microfleet/core/packages/core/docs/recipes/knex-migration.md

 * Installed `PostgreSQL` server.
 * PostgreSQL Table structure and Datatypes knowledge.

-## Migration execution order
-All migrations executed in alphabetical order.
-So you shoulld name your migrations with some numeric prefix like '01, 02' or DateTime like '20200101_000000, 20200102_000000'

 ## Service configuration

 First of all, we need to enable migrations in our microservice.
 The `Knex` plugin provides migration handling features by default, but they are disabled globally.